 Let’s briefly consider a few examples of such stories, some major, some minor.

-In 2000, if the US decided to start subsidizing the growth of the Information Superhighway, and made low-cost fiber and high-speed cellular access a public right, the way Finland did with internet access in 2010, how much farther along would the web, mobile and the internet of things, and all the technologies and business models we can build on top of these critical communication technologies be today?
-Telecom and cable oligopolies will naturally seek to slow down the growth of wired and wireless bandwidth, as more bandwidth will inevitably disrupt their current business models.
-Many urban broadband initiatives have been sued by cable oligopolies, to prevent real competition from emerging.
+In 2000, could the US have decided to secure and subsidize the emerging internet, and made a secure identity layer a base requirement, in return for making low-cost and high-speed access a subsidized public right, the way Finland did with internet access in 2010.
+If we had done so, how much farther along would the web, mobile, the internet of things, and all the technologies and business models we can build on top of this critical infrastructure platform be today?
+Because we never had secure digital identity, we’ve had a dark web emerge, facilitating crime and extremism, and a torrent of misuse and misinformation, especially since 2012, on this vital public space.
+Because we never had subsidized and guaranteed access, telecom and cable oligopolies have done much to block the growth of wired and wireless bandwidth.
+Many urban broadband initiatives have been sued by cable oligopolies, to prevent competition from emerging.
 The same kind of blockage to commerce and movement occurred in the era of private roads and turnpikes in the US, before they were nationalized, and highway access was made both a public right and free public good.
-If we’d had real political leadership on bandwidth, access, and affordability issues beginning in the early 1990s, when the information superhighway term first gained currency, and legislation in 2000 at the height of the first internet boom, how much better would the US and the world be today?
-See 2000: Subsidized American Broadband for more on this counterfactual.
-Foresight matters!
+If we’d had real political leadership on identity, bandwidth, access, and affordability issues beginning in the early 1990s, when the information superhighway term first gained currency, and legislation in 2000 at the height of the first internet boom, how much better would the US and the world be today?
+See 2000: Secure and Subsidized Internet for more on this counterfactual.
+Digital foresight matters!

-Want a few more potentially inspiring examples?
-See our growing Progress Hindsight Collection in Chapter 9.
+Want more good LPOs?
+See our Progress Hindsight Collection in Chapter 9.

 What the System Wants vs. What We Want